Artist Newsletter

 For now, everything is progressing exactly as planned.
 The layers are building beautifully, the composition is holding together across the panels, and I’m enjoying the slower rhythm that working at this scale demands.

-It feels good to be writing again.
-Painting and writing have always aligned for me — both are ways of observing, reflecting, and sharing something of the world as I see it.
+It feels good to be painting a way of observing, reflecting, and sharing something of the world as I see it.

 Thank you for being here, for following along, and for supporting this next chapter at Peacheysarthouse.
 More updates (and that reveal!) will be coming soon.